 - In a separate bowl combine the flour, cocoa, baking soda, baking powder and salt.
 Stir to combine.

-- Pour the flour mixture into the peanut butter mixture and stir to combine.
+- Pour the flour mixture into the butter mixture and stir to combine.

-- Add the chocolate chips and chopped pecans and give it one last stir.
-Tip: I like to reserve some of the chocolate chips and pecans so that I can add a few to the top of each cookie before baking.
+- Add the chocolate chips and chopped pecans and stir to combine.
+Tip: Reserve some of the chocolate chips and pecans to press a few into the top of each cookie before baking.

-- Drop rounded tablespoons of the dough onto an ungreased cookie sheet, approximately 1 - 2" apart from the others.
-Bake for 9 - 12 minutes, depending on your preference.
+- Drop rounded tablespoons of the dough onto an ungreased cookie sheet, approximately 1 to 2" apart from the others.
+Bake for 9 to 11 minutes, depending on your preference for softness vs. crispiness.

 - Remove the baked cookies from the oven and use a spatula to transfer to a rack for cooling.